NifTK/NiftyNet/config/README.md

 ######  `model_dir`
 Directory to save/load intermediate training models and logs.
-Niftynet tries to interpret this parameter as an absolute system path or a path relative to the current command.
+NiftyNet tries to interpret this parameter as an absolute system path or a path relative to the current command.
 It's defaulting to the directory of the current configuration file if left blank.

 ######  `dataset_split_file`
 File assigning subjects to training/validation/inference subsets.
-If the string is a relative path, Niftynet interpret this as relative to `model_dir`.
+If the string is a relative path, NiftyNet interpret this as relative to `model_dir`.

 ## NETWORK
 |Params.| Type |Example|Default|